chtenb/wav-recorder/README.md

     record.exe [OPTIONS] <SUBCOMMAND>

 OPTIONS:
-    -d, --device <DEVICE>            Specify the device to record from by index or by name [default: default]
-    -h, --help                       Print help information
+    -d, --device <DEVICE>            Specify the device to record from by index or by name [default: default] -h, --help                       Print help information
-    -o, --output-dir <OUTPUT_DIR>    Optionally specify a different output directory than the current working directory [default: .]
+    -o, --output-dir <OUTPUT_DIR>    Specify the output directory of the recordings [default: .]
     -V, --version                    Print version information

 SUBCOMMANDS: